Puerto Rico faces weeks without electricity after Maria

 The Federal Emergency Management Agency said it would open an air bridge from the mainland on Friday, with three to four military planes flying to the island every day carrying water, food, generators and temporary shelters.

-“There’s a humanitarian emergency here in Puerto Rico,” Rossello said.
-“This is an event without precedent.”

-He said his administration was trying to open ports soon to receive shipments of food, water, generators, cots and other supplies.
+Rossello said his administration was trying to open ports soon to receive food, water, generators, cots and other supplies.

 The government has hired 56 small contractors to clear trees and put up new power lines and poles and will be sending tanker trucks to supply neighborhoods as they run out of water.
 The entire island has been declared a federal disaster zone.